Trustees, VOLA Consortium Ltd (May 2015)

 Professionally qualified as a Company Secretary (ACIS) he also holds a Master of Business Administration (MBA) degree and a Post Graduate Certificate in Education (PGCE).

-Greg has been a Workers’ Educational Association (WEA) senior manager for 16 years, holding a wide variety of responsibilities.
-He is currently the senior officer for two WEA regions and has overall responsibility for quality, including Ofsted inspections, in the WEA nationally.
+Greg is recently retired from Workers’ Educational Association (WEA) where he was senior manager for 16 years, holding a wide variety of responsibilities.
+He was the senior officer for two WEA regions and had overall responsibility for quality, including Ofsted inspections, in the WEA nationally.

 Greg has taught and worked in adult education for 25 years, working in the TUC’s Education Programme for Union Members and Representatives, and teaching at Liverpool Community College and Wirral Metropolitan College.